Estes Therapy Counseling Policy Procedures San Diego

 There are some situations in which I am legally obligated to take action to protect others from harm, even if I have to reveal some information about a patient’s treatment.
 For example, if I believe that a child, elderly person or disabled person is being abused, I am required to file a report with the appropriate state agency.

-If you have any questions about the counseling policy procedures san diego, please call Jennine at (619) 558-0001.
+If you have any questions about the counseling policy procedures San Diego, please call Jennine at (619) 558-0001.

-Counseling Policy Procedures San Diego
+Individual and Couples Counseling Policy Procedures San Diego